 Honey Whole Wheat Bread

 This recipe is inspired by the honey-wheat bread from the restaurant where I used to work.
-They were famous for the mini loaves, and their Crème Brûlée, they’d give out while you waited to order.
+They were famous for the mini loaves with honey butter, and their Crème Brûlée, they’d give out while you waited to order.
 I begged and they shared their recipe with me, but it made about 600 mini loaves!

 After some serious spreadsheet work to scale down the quantities and a lot of testing, I’ve finally perfected the recipe I’m sharing today.
 It might taste a bit different from the restaurant’s bread, but honestly, we like it even better!